Skip to content

 cd gateway-api

-This project works with Go modules; you can chose to setup your environment outside $GOPATH as well.
+This project works with Go modules; you can choose to setup your environment outside $GOPATH as well.

 The project uses make to drive the build. make will run code generators, and run static analysis against the code and generate Kubernetes CRDs.
 You can kick off an overall build from the top-level makefile: